 The road up to Passo Falzarego (SR48) from the town of Cortina D'Ampezzo passes several trailheads for day hikes, Cinque Torri and Lago di Limides are just to name a few.

-Directly at Passo Falzarego however, apart from a few small cafes and a hotel, is where the trail up to the Lagazuoi Tunnels begins.
+Directly at Passo Falzarego however, apart from a few small cafes, a hotel and a gondola station, is where the trail up to the Lagazuoi Tunnels begins.